2023 Gao Ilyushin Il-76 crash: Crash

 The aircraft crashed on the 2500 m long runway 06L at Gao International Airport, after landing too far down the runway.
 The aircraft then broke into several parts and caught on fire.

-It has not been confirmed how many passengers were on the aircraft, but it is speculated that as many as 140 people may have been on board, of them 7 crew.
+It has not been confirmed how many passengers were on the aircraft, only 7 crew members were confirmed to be on board.
 Though the exact number of casualties remains unclear, it is speculated that the aircraft's Russian pilot and a Malian lieutenant colonel were amongst the fatalities of the crash.
-It is currently unclear if an investigation is being conducted into the accident.

 Affiliation with Wagner Group

-The aircraft was reportedly affiliated with the Wagner Group and was carrying Malian soldiers and members of the PMC.
+The aircraft was reportedly affiliated with the Wagner Group(unconfirmed) and was believed to be carrying Malian soldiers and members of the PMC.
 The Telegram account "Grey Zone", which is affiliated with the Wagner Group, denied that there were any PMC members on board at the time of the crash.
 It is speculated that the aircraft was previously owned by the Wagner Group and then transferred to the Malian Air Force a week before the crash.